karthiga-ravi/EI_2025-2026/Ex 1/BehaviouralDesignPattern/README.md

-# Coffee Shop Ordering System ☕
+# ☕ Coffee Shop - Behavioural Design Pattern

 This project demonstrates the use of **Design Patterns in Java**, specifically the **Observer Pattern** and the **Command Pattern**, applied in a simple coffee shop ordering system.